 You must still register to graduate by completing the online registration form and paying the graduation registration fee during the specified Graduation Registration period.

 Contact the Graduation Team to find out more - firstname.lastname@example.org.

 If you decide to transfer to another programme within GCU, without using your credits, you can graduate with an exit award from your original programme of study, however, if you use your credits for direct entry into another programme within GCU you cannot graduate with an exit award from your original programme.

 You also cannot graduate twice from the same programme.
-If you change your mind and want to go on to the next level of your programme, you must put your request in an email from your GCU email account to email@example.com – (not by telephone) - by Friday 19th October 2018, for the winter ceremonies.
+If you change your mind and want to go on to the next level of your programme, you must put your request in an email from your GCU email account to email@example.com – (not by telephone) - by Tuesday 21st May 2019 for the summer ceremonies, and Friday 27th September 2019 for the winter ceremonies.
 When emailing, please give your full name, Student ID, and programme of study.

 If you decide to transfer to a programme at another university, you can graduate from GCU with an exit award.